usegalaxy-eu/gdpr/src/pages/scope.md

 The Terms of Service and the policies referenced there apply to the European Galaxy Sites as defined above.

 "Galaxy Service" run by the European Galaxy Project is an analyzing platform.
-Workflows and analysis pipes can be developed and shared and transferred to sustainable repositories for archiving and publication.
+Workflows and analysis pipes can be developed, shared, and transferred to sustainable repositories for archiving and publication.

 The European Galaxy Project website at [https://galaxyproject.eu](https://galaxyproject.eu) (the "Project Website") covers news, events, the team, and other project information.
 It is hosted separately from the interactive Galaxy sites and is not part of the Galaxy Service; it is not covered by these Terms of Service.